google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 In most cases, they look at previous academic grades, competitive examination scores, work experiences, letters of recommendation, and a personal statement of a PhD application.

-Who are the best references for PhD application?
+Who are the best references for a PhD application?

 Concluison